 Prince Harry and Prince William share their heartbreaking wish after Princess Diana statue unveiling as the brothers reunite in memory of their beloved mother for the first time in months.

 - Prince Harry and Prince William have shared a heartbreaking wish of their mother during the unveiling of Princess Diana statue (opens in new tab).

 - The Duke of Sussex and the Duke of Cambridge told the world 'Every day, we wish she were still with us' after they unveiled the monument in memory and celebration on what would have been her 60th birthday.

 - This royal news (opens in new tab) comes after Kate Middleton and Prince Louis ride bikes in London park as star-struck fan recalls adorable mother-son moment (opens in new tab)

 Prince Harry and Prince William shared a heartbreaking wish of their late mother Princess Diana, telling the world, 'Every day, we wish she were still with us'.

-The two brothers, who are said to have suffered a strained relationship following Harry and Meghan’s tell-all Oprah Winfrey interview, were united for the first time since their grandfather Prince Philip’s funeral as they attended a ceremony to celebrate the life of their beloved mother.
+The two brothers, who are said to have suffered a strained relationship following Harry and Meghan's tell-all Oprah Winfrey interview (opens in new tab), were united for the first time since their grandfather Prince Philip's funeral (opens in new tab) as they attended a ceremony to celebrate the life of their beloved mother.